speedrun-hq/speedrun/documentation/docs/initiate-intent.md

 ## Overview

-The following function should be called on the intent contract to initiate a new intent:
+The following function should be called on the intent contract to initiate a new intent for token transfer:

 ```solidity
 function initiate(